 Score: Grease your blade or lame, and score the dough swiftly and deeply, at a 45-degree angle, 3/4 inch deep.
 Score where you want the dough to puff up.
 You can do one simple slash, a crescent, or a crisscross, or feel free to add other designs.
 (Just google sourdough scoring designs and be mesmerized for hours!)
 Oiling the knife helps.
 The lame really does make this 100 times easier!

-It will smell heavenly and you will feel proud.
+Remove it, place it on a wire rack, and let it cool completely before cutting.
+This is the HARDEST part! 😂 It will smell heavenly, and you will feel proud.
 Bask in it!
-It truly is an accomplishment!!
+It truly is an accomplishment!

 - FLOUR: For your very first loaf, I highly suggest just using Organic White Bread Flour and be sure to weigh it. ***Please “zero out” the weight of the bowl.
 Weigh the flour without salt, seeds, or other additions.
 Try substituting a 1/2 cup of flour for another kind.
 For example, 3 1/2 cups white bread flour, plus 1/2 cup rye or whole wheat.
-If you add more whole grain than that, your loaf will be quite heavy and dense.
-I really don’t want this for your first loaf and neither do you.
-You want it to be amazing so you feel inspired to make it again and again.
+If you add more whole-grain flour than that, your loaf will be quite heavy and dense.
+I really don’t want this for your first loaf, and neither do you.
+You want it to be amazing, so you feel inspired to make it again and again.
 So be patient.
-After several practice loaves- yes, fiddle with other flours as much as you like!
+After several practice loaves -yes, feel free to experiment with other flours as much as you like!

-- WATER: (Hydration) A wet dough will produce a lot of beautiful air pockets but it is much harder to work with, in the beginning.
-A dryer dough will yield a slightly denser, less airy loaf but will be easier to work with, in the beginning.
-This one falls towards the later – at 75% hydration- but you can easily adjust this down the road, as you practice, by adding a little more water or less flour in the initial mixing stage.
+- WATER: (Hydration) A wet dough will produce a lot of beautiful air pockets, but it is much harder to work with, in the beginning.
+A drier dough will yield a slightly denser, less airy loaf, but it will be easier to work with in the beginning.
+This one falls towards the latter – at 75% hydration- but you can easily adjust this down the road, as you practice, by adding a little more water or less flour in the initial mixing stage.
 To calculate the hydration level, you divide the water grams by the flour grams.
 In this case 385 divided by 520 = .75 or 75% hydration.
 As you get more comfortable, try for 80%-85% hydration, adding in a few extra folds at both stages.

 - ADDITIONS: If you want to start adding things to your bread- nuts, olives, cheese, dried fruit, roasted garlic, etc., I recommend folding these in after it rises overnight.
 Use this recipe for Rosemary Olive Sourdough Bread as a guide.